multiprocessio/dsq/README.md

 Binaries for amd64 (x86_64) are provided for each release.

-### macOS, Linux
+### macOS, Linux, WSL

-On macOS or Linux, you can run the following:
+On macOS, Linux, and WSL you can run the following:

 ```bash
 $ curl -LO "https://github.com/multiprocessio/dsq/releases/download/0.4.0/dsq-$(uname -s | awk '{ print tolower($0) }')-x64-0.4.0.zip"